oktadev/okta-blog/_source/_posts/2020-10-31-spring-cloud-config-okta.md

 {% img blog/spring-cloud-config-okta/07.png alt:"Config Server Initializr" width:"800" %}{: .center-image }

-Open the project in your IDE and create a file at `/src/main/resources/application.properties` with the content:
+Open the project in your IDE and create a file at `/src/main/resources/application.properties` with the following key-value pairs:

 ```properties
 server.port=8888
 spring.cloud.config.server.native.search-locations=/path/to/config/folder